topera/gradle-jacoco-sonar/README.md

 * $ cd gradle-rest-server-spring-war
 * $ gradle war
 * Deploy war generated in ./build/libs/hello-0.1.war
-* If you are using JBoss, please access http://localhost:8080/test
+* If you are using Wildfly/JBoss, please access http://localhost:8080/test
 * In other servers, please access http://localhost:8080/hello-0.1/test

-Note: This example is already configured to have context root as "/" in JBoss, due to the file src/main/webapp/WEB-INF/jboss-web.xml
+Note: This example is already configured to have context root as "/" in Wildfly/JBoss, due to the file src/main/webapp/WEB-INF/jboss-web.xml

 Extra tip:
 To deploy in AWS, just create a new Application in Elastic Beanstalk.
-Then create a new web server Environment, of platform Tomcat.
+Then create a new web server Environment, of platform **Tomcat**.
+I was not able to make this work in **Glassfish**.

 Tech Stack
 * Spring Boot 1.5.6